 Mid-Autumn Festival is one of the most colourful and quaint events in Hong Kong.
 It lights up the city with bright lanterns, light shows and fiery dragon dances.

 Usually celebrated as a harvest festival, this long-held tradition dates back to the Tang dynasty (from around 600AD).
-The occasion had a dual function, as it also meant that many family members working away from home had a chance to return to their extended family for the holiday.
+It would also give workers far away a chance to return home to their families.
 At the time, people would gather to make offerings of food and drink to the moon goddess, Chang’e, paying their respects and giving thanks for the crops harvested during the year.
 Legend has it that Chang’e blesses her worshippers with beauty, so people lit lanterns in her honour (and to make sure that she can see them clearly from the sky).

 The Mid-Autumn Festival is all about light, so a household really wouldn’t be complete without a fabulous lantern to guide the way.
 Historically, the lanterns were made from paper and lit with candles but nowadays they tend to be plastic, battery operated (safe and reusable is always a win, right, mamas?) and come in every shape and cartoon character you can think of.
 Be warned – some come with electronic tunes that play non-stop!

-The Fire Dragon Dance is cancelled this year, but make note to bring the family along in the future as it’s touted as one of the most important events to experience over the holiday.
+The Fire Dragon Dance is one of the most important events to experience over the holiday.
 Definitely one to cross off your Hong Kong bucket list!
 The Fire Dragon Dance that draws the large crowds for its liveliness, origin and reputation is found in the heart of Tai Hang village.
-In the meantime, show your kids this YouTube clip to get them in the spirit and show them what it is all about.

 This traditional dance dates back to the 19th century when the Tai Hang villagers were dealing with catastrophe after catastrophe.
 From a raging typhoon to an awful plague, followed by an alleged python eating their livestock, the Tai Hang villagers simply couldn’t get a break.
 To get out of this bout of bad luck, a soothsayer said they needed to perform a fire dance for three days and three nights during the Mid-Autumn Festival.
 So the villagers created a large dragon made out of straw and then covered it with incense to ward off evil spirits.
 Along with loud firecrackers and drummers, the villagers danced for three days and, truth be told, the plague ceased.

-As with the Fire Dragon Dance, sadly this year’s carnivals have been cancelled so you might have to get creative at home.
-We’ve put together some easy crafts so you can celebrate by making your own lanterns, drums, dragons and even mooncakes while you wait for bigger and better festivities to come in 2021.
+Sadly, there’s still no word about the famous community Lantern Festivals run by LCSD.
+You might have to get creative at home.
+We’ve put together some easy crafts so you can celebrate by making your own lanterns, drums, dragons and even mooncakes while you wait for bigger and better festivities to come in 2022.

 The largest and most popular carnival is found in Victoria Park in Causeway Bay but there are usually lantern carnivals spread throughout Hong Kong.